Dichotomies in an Urbanizing India

 Ananya Roy is Professor of City and Regional Planning and Distinguished Chair in Global Poverty and Practice at the University of California, Berkeley.
 Dr. Roy teaches in the fields of urban studies and international development.
 She also serves as Education Director of the Blum Center for Developing Economies and Co-Director of the Global Metropolitan Studies Center.

-This interview was conducted by Sonia Luthra is Assistant Director for the National Asia Research Program (NARP) and Outreach.
+This interview was conducted by Sonia Luthra is Assistant Director for Outreach.